MaximeRombach/focal_plane_calc/SolidworksAutomationTool/RoadToAutomation.md

 ## Remember Solidworks APIs only uses meters

+Yes Solidworks expect you to pass values in meters.
+This is true no matter what your project settings is.

+## Check the result when parsing numerical values to strings

+You normally won't get problems when using an international English/US English computer.
+Problems come in when you have a  computer in french or other cultures that represent decimal points differently than just a dot.

+Always pay attention to the result you get when parsing numerical values to strings or the other way around.

+Either parse in a culture neutral way or use the international number convention.

 ## Reference frames in Solidworks

 According to an [example ](https://help.solidworks.com/2022/english/api/sldworksapi/Transform_Coordinates_from_Sketch_to_Model_Space_Example_VB.htm?verRedirect=1)buried in Solidworks' API docs, if you select a sketch point from a 3D sketch, the sketch point is already in the global (model) frame.
 But if the sketch point is selected from a 2D sketch, it's coordinates are in the local sketch frame.